Nihalkarimbil/Nihalkarimbil/README.md

 # Hi there 👋

-I'm Nihal, a dedicated Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js).
+I'm Nihal, a Dedicated Full Stack Developer specializing in the MERN stack (MongoDB, Express.js, React, Node.js).
 My passion lies in solving complex problems by crafting effective, scalable solutions.
 I believe in writing clean, readable code that not only works but is maintainable and easy to understand.
 Whether it's building dynamic frontends or robust backends, I'm committed to delivering high-quality applications that meet the needs of users and businesses alike.<br>

 ## 🌐 Socials: